 Again, ambient sounds sit underneath the warm vocals of Richard Bedford’s vocals on ‘Bittersweet & Blue’ to provide a catchy yet melancholic track.
 At just over five minutes long, it sets the tone for the penultimate track ‘Always’.

 ‘Always’ is a slow, piano-driven ballad led by long time fellow collaborator Zoë Johnston.
 As she did on classic tracks ‘Love Is Not Enough,’ and ‘Good For Me’, Zoë sings your heart’s secrets into timeless gold.
 It’s a happy tune with a melancholic melody, a hushed moment of pure elation that will certainly become a teary-eyed favourite in Above & Beyond sets to come.

 Album finale ‘Common Ground’ perfectly closes with a reflection back on the journey we just witnessed.
 The thick layering of synths and touch of electronic glitches, flickering and light keys make for a great finale.

 No doubt will Common Ground be replayed throughout the years to come.
 While many of today’s highest paid and most popular EDM stars sink deeper into commercial haziness, it’s a relief that Above & Beyond continues to not just maintain their identity but push to create an unrivalled sense of maturity and class.

-From the composure to the lyrics, you can definetly tell this album was constructed for both electronic and accoustic performances.
+From the composure to the lyrics, you can definitely tell this album was constructed for both electronic and accoustic performances.
 The sound of Common Ground is unique and fresh, yet at times it pays homage to Group Therapy and We Are All We Need.
 To be honest, the sheer quality makes for an extremely filling and lovable listen for any electronic music lovers ears.
 This could be a strong contender for dance album of the year.